andrewjkerr/tumblr_mass_edit_utilities/README.md

 This is a collection of utilities ("commands") to mass edit posts on a Tumblr blog.

-There are currently two commands that are supported:
+There are currently three commands that are supported:

+1. `ClearLikes`: Unlikes all previously liked posts.
 1. `PrivatizePosts`: Turns all published posts private.
 1. `UpdateCommunityLabels`: Updates the community labels on all published posts.